All ingredients are individually packaged, but our central facility

 Reduce heat to medium and stir occasionally until onion is golden brown and tender, 6-9 minutes.

-Stir in balsamic vinegar, ¼ tsp. salt, and ¼ tsp. pepper and cook until completely reduced, 2-3 minutes.
+Stir in balsamic vinegar, ¼ tsp. salt, and ¼ tsp. pepper.
+Cook until liquid is completely evaporated, 2-3 minutes.

 Remove from burner.